Philippines' Duterte jokes about rape amid concern over martial law abuses

-Duterte is notorious for comments often deemed offensive and intended the remark as a joke, reiterating that only he would be liable for any backlash over military rule on southern Mindanao island.
-He has, however, said he will not tolerate abuses.
+Duterte is notorious for comments often deemed offensive and made the remark as a joke, reiterating that only he would be liable for any backlash over military rule on southern Mindanao island.
+He has, however, said he would not tolerate abuses.

 "I'll imprison you myself," he said, referring to any soldiers who commit violations, then he joked: "If you had raped three, I will admit it, that's on me."